Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+## How are meals going to work at AMH next semester?
+Please tell me it's not going to be like when lockdown first happened!!
+It was terrible!!

+At the moment the plan is extended meal times with all the tables separated so people can socially distance during mealtimes.
+Estates are still assessing capacities so theres still uncertainty on how distancing will work/ how many people are allowed in the dining hall at any one time.

 ## Is the TV license charged to your student account through St.A’s or paid for in person upon arrival?
 Who do you speak to about purchasing a TV license?

 TV licensing is a national thing and not just for St Andrews so payment for TV license is not done through the university, whether that's online or in person.
 If you're bringing a TV or you'll be using BBC iPlayer etc, you can buy your TV license at https://www.tvlicensing.co.uk/